Introduction to CH-NMR-NP system

 - "Name" is the compound name given by the authors in the literature.

-- "Molecular Formula" is molecular formula derived from the chemical structure of SIS/Base.
+- "Molecular Formula" is molecular formula derived from the chemical structure of ISIS/Base.

 - "Molecular Weight" is the molecular formula calculated from the chemical structure by ISIS/Base.